-- (e)(i) Comment periods.
-AllA public notices shallmust indicate the public comment period on the proposed action.
-Unless stated otherwise specified in this chapter, the public comment periods shallmust be forat least thirty days at a minimum.
-The departmentEcology may extend the public comment period, as appropriate. - (ii)Public meetings.
-During any comment period announced by a public noticeissued under this chapter, if ten or more persons request a public meeting onthe subject of the public notice, Ecology will hold a public meeting for thepurpose of receiving comments. - (f)(c) Combining public comment requirements Consolidating notice and comment opportunities.
-Whenever reasonable, the department shall Ecology will consolidate public notice and opportunities for public comment required under this chapter with public notice and comment requirements opportunities required under other laws and regulations. - (g)(d) Site-specific risk assessment.
-For public notices describing cleanup plans that use site-specific risk assessment or would restrict future site or resource use, the public notice shallmust specifically identify the restrictions and invite comments on these elements of the cleanup plan.
-This notice shallmust also include a statement indicating the availability of public participation grants-and of the department's citizen technical advisor for providing technical assistance to citizens on site specific risk assessment and other issues related to site remediation.

-- (3) CriteriaAdditional opportunities.
-In order tTo promote effective and meaningful public participation, the departmentEcology may determine thatprovide or require public participation opportunities in addition to those specifically required by chapter 70.105D RCW, or under this chapter, are appropriate and should be provided.
-In making this determination, the departmentEcology may consider: - (a) Known or potential risks to human health and the environment that could be avoided or reduced by providing information to the public; - (b) Public concerns about the facilitysite; - (c) The need to contact the public in order to gather information about the facilitysite; - (d) The extent to which the public's opportunity to affect subsequent departmental Ecology decisions at the facilitysite may be limited or foreclosed in the future; - (e) The need to prevent disclosure of confidential, unverified, or enforcement-sensitive information; - (f) The routine nature of the contemplated remedial action; - (g) Interest in expediting remedial action at the site; and
+- (i) Comment periods.
+A public notice must indicate the public comment period on the proposed action.
+Unless otherwise specified in this chapter, the public comment period must be at least thirty days.
+Ecology may extend the public comment period, as appropriate. - (ii) Public meetings.
+During any comment period announced by a public notice issued under this chapter, if ten or more persons request a public meeting on the subject of the public notice, Ecology will hold a public meeting for the purpose of receiving comments. - (c) Consolidating notice and comment opportunities.
+Whenever reasonable, Ecology will consolidate public notice required under this chapter with notice and comment opportunities required under other laws and regulations. - (d) Site-specific risk assessment.
+For public notices describing cleanup plans that use site-specific risk assessment or would restrict future site or resource use, the public notice must specifically identify the restrictions and invite comments on these elements of the cleanup plan.
+This notice must also include a statement indicating the availability of public participation grants. - (3) Additional opportunities.
+To promote effective and meaningful public participation, Ecology may provide or require public participation opportunities in addition to those specifically required under this chapter.
+In making this determination, Ecology may consider: - (a) Known or potential risks to human health and the environment that could be avoided or reduced by providing information to the public; - (b) Public concerns about the site; - (c) The need to contact the public in order to gather information about the site; - (d) The extent to which the public's opportunity to affect subsequent Ecology decisions at the site may be limited or foreclosed; - (e) The need to prevent disclosure of confidential, unverified, or enforcement-sensitive information; - (f) The routine nature of the contemplated remedial action;